COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 12. A new line character always follows the final semicolon of a semicolon-delimited text field.
 13. Looped attributes should use the same delimiter for all items in the same column.
-14. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`
+14. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`.
 15. Category and object names in data item definitions should be presented in "canonical" case.
     Canonical case follows the rules of English capitalisation where the first letter is not considered to start a sentence.
 In particular:
-    1. Proper names and place names (e.g. Wyckoff, Cambridge) and their abbreviations (e.g. "H\_M" for "Hermann-Mauguin", "Cartn", "Lp\_factor") are capitalised
+    1. Proper names and place names (e.g. Wyckoff, Cambridge) and their abbreviations (e.g. "H\_M" for "Hermann-Mauguin", "Cartn", "Lp\_factor") are capitalised.
-    2. Symbols are capitalised according to crystallographic convention (e.g Uij)
+    2. Symbols are capitalised according to crystallographic convention (e.g Uij).
-    3. Initialisms are capitalised (e.g CSD, IT for International Tables)
+    3. Initialisms are capitalised (e.g. CSD, IT for International Tables).
 16. Enumerated values for case-insensitive data items should be output with a leading capital letter.
-17. Function names defined in DDLm Function categories are CamelCased
+17. Function names defined in DDLm Function categories are CamelCased.

 ### 2.2 Lists